hazelcast/hazelcast-nodejs-client/.github/ISSUE_TEMPLATE/bug_report.md

 4. Number of clients:

-5. Java version.It is also helpful to mention the JVM parameters:
+5. Java version.
+It is also helpful to mention the JVM parameters:

+6. NodeJS version.
+It is also useful to mention `node` command line arguments if there are any:

-6. Operating system.
+7. Operating system.
 If it is Linux, kernel version is helpful:

-7. Logs and stack traces, if available:
+8. Logs and stack traces, if available:

 **To Reproduce**
 Steps to reproduce the behavior: